mo-sharif/moshx-tools-builder/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/6825a5f1db8f4856aa48f38121f2f993)](https://app.codacy.com/app/Mosh-Media/AngularX?utm_source=github.com&utm_medium=referral&utm_content=Mosh-Media/AngularX&utm_campaign=Badge_Grade_Dashboard)
 [![Build Status](https://travis-ci.com/Mosh-Media/AngularX.svg?branch=master)](https://travis-ci.com/Mosh-Media/AngularX)

+## Tools maker and components playground
 Wouldn't it be nice to build web apps without any code knowledge?
 I am talking drag n drop beautiful components without any headaches.

-Imagine a collection of layouts such as tables, forms, charts, and so on ready to be used for any purposes.
+Imagine a collection of layouts such as tables, forms, charts, and calendars ready to be used for any purpose.
 These components are ready to handle and request API data to achieve any desirable results.

-The idea is to build a very robust and modular front end application, and give developers and users the ability to build amazing interfaces in just minutes.
+The idea is to build a very robust and modular front end application, and give developers the ability to build amazing interfaces in just minutes.
 We can achieve that level of complexity by using ngrx as our state management solution and firebase as our serverless backend.

+## Top Features

+- Firebase auth for easy register and login
+- Firebase collections and querying data in realtime
+- NGRX for UI state management and async side Effects
+- Ant Design UI components
+- Module Lazy loading
+- Auth guards
+- Travis CI

+## Features coming soon

+- Firebase cloud functions for notifications
+- PWA and offline support
+- SEO elements and assets
+- Playground components and tools maker

 ## Get Started